sara-ismail/stereoVision/README.md

 The aim of this project is to research the possibility and potential of 360 stereo vision using RICOH THETA cameras.

 ### Hardware:
-The most suitable RICOH THETA camera models for this job are the **THETA V/Z1**
+The most suitable RICOH THETA camera models for this job are the **THETA V / Z1**
 * *THETA S* is not suitable as it only streams 2 dual-fisheye views as motionJPEG
 * *THETA V or Z1* stream in equirectangular

 **Used equipment:**
-  * 2 THETA V/Z1 cameras for the stereo
+  * 2 THETA V cameras for the stereo
   * NVIDIA Jetson Xavier

 ### Software: